prebid/prebid-server/docs/developers/configuration.md

 ### `gdpr.default_value` (required)
 String value that determines whether GDPR is enabled when no regulatory signal is available in the request.
-A value of `"0"` disables it by default and a value of `"1"` enabled it.
+A value of `"0"` disables it by default and a value of `"1"` enables it.
 This is a required configuration value with no default.
 <details>
   <summary>Example</summary>
   <p>